Here's everything you need to know about who left The Apprentice last night

+The Apprentice 2022: Who left the Apprentice last night?
+Who was fired and what happened in episode two?

-The Apprentice is back for its 16th season, but who was the first candidate to get fired?
+Who was the latest candidate to get fired last night?
 Here's everything you need to know.

-The Apprentice returned to our screens last night after a two year hiatus due to the pandemic.
+The Apprentice returned to our screens last week after a two year hiatus due to the pandemic.

-Last night we saw the 16 candidates get stuck into their first challenge which saw the teams

-After two years off air, The Apprentice returned this week, with the new candidates getting stuck into their very challenge.
+The first week saw the teams take on luxury cruises, with the boys losing the challenge and Harry Mahmood being the first person to be fired on the season.

-But who was the first candidate to be fired in the boardroom?
+But what happened in episode two and who is the second candidate to be shown the door in the boardroom?

 Read More